Best Cruelty-Free Vegan Hand Soap Brands

 The variety of unique fragrances!
 If you are someone who likes a different assortment of fragrances, or someone who enjoys a more interesting scent, then Mrs. Meyers does not disappoint.
 Some more individual scents of the range are Rhubarb, Radish, and Parsley.

-These hand soaps are not hypoallergenic or gluten- free so for those with more sensitive skin, these might not agree with your skin.
+These hand soaps are not hypoallergenic or gluten- free so for those with more sensitive skin, these might not agree with you.
 Also, some reviewers agree that some of the scents do not have the best smell, so when purchasing online, choose wisely, as to not be stuck with a fragrance you would rather not have on your hands.

 If this isn’t enough to persuade yourself to buy some, then it’s their unique ingredient list that might do so.